-In 1977, the Archive made two bold strokes—launching its preservation and restoration program with the hiring of Robert Gitt, soon to produce titles such as Billy Wilder's Double Indemnity (1944), Josef von Sternberg's Blonde Venus (1932), Howard Hawks' The Big Sleep (1946) and Frank Borzage's Moonrise (1948); and an expansion of its campus film programming to screen a variety of films for the general public.
-The Archive achieved a national reputation for its exhibition of Hollywood classics, documentaries, contemporary independent productions and cutting edge works of international cinema.
+The Archive made two bold strokes: launching its preservation and restoration program with the hiring of Robert Gitt, soon restoring titles such as Billy Wilder's Double Indemnity (1944), Josef von Sternberg's Blonde Venus (1932), Howard Hawks' The Big Sleep (1946) and Frank Borzage's Moonrise (1948); and an expansion of its campus film programming for the general public.
+The Archive became renowned for its presentation of Hollywood classics, documentaries, contemporary independent productions and cutting edge works of international cinema.

-During the Eighties, the Archive expanded its preservation efforts to include animated films and John Ford westerns, and received worldwide acclaim for its restoration of Becky Sharp (1935), the first three-strip Technicolor feature.
-In 1981, the Archive became the permanent home to one of the most compelling and significant historical resources of the 20th century—the massive Hearst Metrotone News Collection, documenting the fabric of life from 1915-1975.
-The Archive provides footage from this collection to hundreds of films and television programs every year.
+The Archive became the permanent home to one of the most compelling and significant historical resources of the 20th century, the extensive Hearst Metrotone News Collection newsreels that consist of more than 27 million feet (5,000 hours) of footage, documenting the fabric of life from 1915-1975.
+The Archive provides footage from this collection to numerous films, television programs, museum exhibitions and other projects every year.

-“No other event in the country so consistently illuminates the irresistible hidden treasures of America’s movie heritage, putting a spotlight on drop-dead fascinating items unseen in decades, and difficult to see after the festival.” —Kenneth Turan, Los Angeles Times
+The Archive staged its first UCLA Festival of Preservation, inviting the public to screenings of the Archive’s recent restoration work.
+The festival spans the entire history of moving images, showcasing silents, classic Hollywood features, television programs, rarely-seen newsreels, documentaries and contemporary independents—many works that were once lost or damaged.
+The festival inaugurated its first North American tour in 2009.
+“No other event in the country so consistently illuminates the irresistible hidden treasures of America’s movie heritage, putting a spotlight on drop-dead fascinating items unseen in decades, and difficult to see after the festival.” —Kenneth Turan, Los Angeles Times.

-The following year, the Archive opened its Archive Research and Study Center (ARSC) in UCLA's Powell Library.
+The Archive opened its Archive Research and Study Center (ARSC) in UCLA's Powell Library.
 ARSC provides free access to more than 10,000 collection items each year.
-Hundreds of books, films, plays, articles and scholarly monographs have been produced drawing on its resources.
+Hundreds of books, films, plays, articles and scholarly writings have been researched through ARSC.

-In 1989, the Archive was awarded an Emmy Plaque for the restorations of An Evening with Fred Astaire (10/17/58), Another Evening with Fred Astaire (11/4/59) and Astaire Time (9/28/60), which “…exhibit a high level of engineering and are important to the progress of the industry.”
+The Archive was awarded an Emmy Plaque for the restorations of An Evening with Fred Astaire (10/17/58), Another Evening with Fred Astaire (11/4/59) and Astaire Time (9/28/60), which “exhibit a high level of engineering and are important to the progress of the industry.”

-At the start of the Nineties, the Archive launched its annual Celebration of Iranian Cinema, the first showcase for new Iranian films in the United States.
-In a public access milestone, the Archive became one of the first major moving image archives to make its catalog records searchable on the web.
-And it established the Sundance Collection at UCLA to provide long-term access to independent production, by having Sundance screened filmmakers voluntarily place prints of their work at UCLA.
-The Sundance Collection at UCLA is one part of a multi-faceted plan within the Archive for preserving, studying and exhibiting independent cinema and restoration projects have included Efraín Gutiérrez's Chicano Love is Forever (1977), Robert Epstein's The Times of Harvey Milk (1984) and films by Kenneth Anger.
+At the start of the 1990s, the Archive launched its annual UCLA Celebration of Iranian Cinema, the first showcase for new Iranian films in the United States.
+In a public access milestone, the Archive became one of the first major moving image archives to make its catalog records searchable online.
+And it established the Sundance Collection at UCLA to provide longterm access to independent productions, by having Sundance-selected filmmakers voluntarily place copies of their work at UCLA.
+This collection is one part of a multi-faceted plan for preserving and exhibiting independent cinema, and restoration projects have included Efraín Gutiérrez's Chicano Love is Forever (1977), Robert Epstein's The Times of Harvey Milk (1984) and films by Kenneth Anger.
 Closing the decade, the Archive acquired the Stanford Theatre Film Laboratory, providing the Archive with its first in-house lab capabilities.

 New Millennium / New Initiatives

-In 2008, thanks to an extraordinary and ongoing partnership with the Packard Humanities Institute (PHI) and David Woodley Packard, the Archive's nitrate film holdings were moved to a new state-of the-art $39 million vault facility in Santa Clarita, California.
-The new vault is the first phase in the Archive’s multi-year plan to build a fully developed preservation center with additional vaults for UCLA’s entire collection, as well as laboratories, workrooms and theaters with fiber-optic connections to UCLA.
+Thanks to an extraordinary and ongoing partnership with The Packard Humanities Institute (PHI) and David Woodley Packard, the Archive's nitrate film holdings were moved to a new state-of the-art vault facility in Santa Clarita, California.
+The new vault was the first phase in a plan to build a fully developed preservation center with additional vaults for UCLA’s entire collection, as well as laboratories, workrooms and theaters with fiber-optic connections to UCLA.

-During the 2011 "UCLA Festival of Preservation," the Archive announced a new major preservation effort and new approach to fundraising with the establishment of the Laurel & Hardy Preservation Fund, allowing the general public to contribute directly to the restoration of the Boys' timeless classics.
+The Archive established the Laurel & Hardy Preservation Fund, allowing the general public to contribute directly to the restoration of the duo's comedic treasures.
 The Archive's efforts to restore all its surviving negatives has been met with resounding support from Laurel & Hardy fans around the world and great progress continues to be made.